backdrop-contrib/hybridauth/README.md

    the module code) developed and supported on GitHub by broad community of contributors

 ## Installation

 - Install this module using the official
   [Backdrop CMS instructions](https://backdropcms.org/guide/modules)

 ## Usage

-If you need additional providers support like Mail.ru - then you need to copy needed additional providers to the library and clear Drupal caches.
-For instance, to get Mail.ru provider working you need to copy 'additional-providers/hybridauth-mailru/Providers/Mailru.php' to 'hybridauth/Hybrid/Providers/Mailru.php', clear caches, and you are good to go.
-After that you just need to configure your application ID, private and secret keys at module configuration pages.

 After installation please go through the configuration settings and grant your users permission to use HybridAuth: